chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 2. Task.Factory.StartNew(Action);
 3. Task.Run(Action);

 They all seem to do pretty much the same thing!
 Which one to use?
+First, let's understand one thing

+A **Task**

 **TL;DR** Stick to `Task.Run()` unless you need specific customization like `LongRunning` process or a non-default `TaskScheduler`, or synchronizing child tasks with parent.
 If those are required, use `Task.Factory.StartNew()`.